Nick0778/jak-project/README.md

 It's important to mention that I made a example of custom hover battle in this branch, so it's intersting to you take a look in that in order to better understand how to set up your own custom hover battle in your custom level!

+### List of all important files from this branch

+Here I'm going to list all the files that you have to take a look, so you can understand how this hack really works and what you have to do in order to add a custom hover battle in your custom levels.
+It's important to mention that all these files have comments for better comphrension:

+- `custom_assets/jak2/levels/hover-test/hover-test.gd` **this file have all the necessary code that should be used.**
+- `custom_assets/jak2/levels/hover-test/hover-test.jsonc` **this file have all the actors and their necessary setup in order to make the custom hover battle working.**
+- `goal_scr/jak2/engine/level/level-info.gc` **this file have the definitions from the example custom level.**
+- `goal_scr/jak2/levels/common/enemy/hover/hover-enemy-battle.gc` **the main part of this hack.
+Contains all the changes to handle with custom hover battles.**
+- `goal_scr/jak2/engine/target/target-turret.gc` **this file have some important defenitions for the turret.**
+- `goal_scr/jak2/levels/drill/drill-turret.gc` **this file have some required definitions for the turret to handle with your custom hover battle.**
+- `goal_scr/jak2/levels/common/enemy/hover/hover-nav-network.gc` **this file contains an example of the definitions of the Adjancencies list required for allowing hover enemies to move through them.
+(This will be discused later!)**
+- `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc` **an extra code added to alloc the example hover-nav-network in memory while the custom level is being loaded.
+(This will be discused later!)**

 ### Creating your own custom hover battle

 For creating your own custom hover battle it's important to you at least take a little look in how those hover battles are setup.
 So, I recommend you to go to **Drill Platform** and check out the **Debug Menu** in `Entity/Pick Entity` and search for the following entities: